Portland’s Beach

 The park’s trail system offers about a mile of easy walking through coastal forest.
 The Shore Trail follows the edge of the bluff above the eastern end of the beach, providing elevated views of the surf and coastline.
 The Dune Trail winds through the beach grass and low shrubs behind the dunes, where beach roses bloom in June and July.

-The picnic area in the woods behind the beach has shaded tables and grills.
-Reserving a picnic site for a group is possible through the state park system.
-The combination of a shaded picnic area and a sandy beach makes Crescent Beach one of the best venues for family gatherings and birthday parties in the Portland area.
+The picnic area in the woods behind the beach has shaded tables and grills, plus a children’s playground near the beach access.
+Group picnic sites can be reserved through the state park system for a reservation fee on top of day-use admission, which makes Crescent Beach one of the best venues for family gatherings and birthday parties in the Portland area.

 Walk to the eastern end of the beach at low tide and explore the rocky area near Seal Cove.
 The tide pools here are some of the best in Cape Elizabeth, with sea stars, hermit crabs, and urchins.
 Most beachgoers never venture this far, so you will have the rocks largely to yourself.
 The walk from the parking lot is about 15 minutes along the water’s edge.